mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 1 - Publishing your first Web Apps/README.md

 ### Visual Studio Publish

-The easiest way to deploy is by having Visual Studio publish it for you.
+The easiest way to deploy the website is by having Visual Studio publish it for you.
 During the course of the publish, you'll be asked for your credentials, and you'll have to fill in some additional deployment details.

 Start by right-clicking on the web project and clicking `Publish`.
 If you haven't logged in with your Microsoft account, you'll be asked for your credentials now.
 Once you are logged in, you should be presented with this screen: